top of page

 Casablanca as you can imagine means the white city in Spanish, while the Berber name Anfa is the ancient name of the city meaning 'the top'.

-El Jadida is worth a half-day seaside walking visit.
+El Jadida is worth a half-day seaside walking visit from Casablanca.
 The entrance fee to the cistern is MAD 10 Dh.
-El Jadida is one hour away from Casablanca.
+El Jadida is just one hour drive away from Casablanca.
+Aside from the above landmarks the city itself is rather bland.

 UNESCO Inscription